ClickCease

 8. Therapist Responsibilities

-Detail the responsibilities of the therapist, including:
+Outline the responsibilities of the therapist, including:

-• Providing a safe and supportive environment.
+• Creating a safe and supportive environment.

 • Regularly reviewing and updating the treatment plan as needed.